-(And the irony is, that additional 3 hours are probably being spent on Facebook, meaningless conversations on Whatsapp, porn, TV serials etc)
+(And the irony is, that additional 3-hour period is probably being spent on Facebook, meaningless conversations on Whatsapp, porn, TV serials, etc.)

 Why would you spend 18 hours a day working hard with a blunt axe?
 It doesn’t make sense.

 Remember, a well-rested mind is a sharp, focused mind.
 Your attention span will be longer, you’ll process things faster, AND you will feel better while you’re at it.

 Ideally, you want to wake up naturally without an alarm.
 Go to bed early if you have to.

 Easy, immediately after waking up, you want to have a coffee (no sugar).
 Caffeine is a powerful drug – most of its potential is wasted.